 Section 4.
 Meetings: Immediately after the adjournment of the annual meeting of members, the Board of Governors shall convene to elect officers for the year and organize itself.
 If no quorum of the Board is achieved, the election of Officers will occur at the next regularly scheduled meeting of the Board.
 Regular meetings of the Board shall be held on dates fixed by the Board.
 Special meetings of the Board shall be held whenever called by the President, by a majority of the Board, or by a majority of the Executive Committee.

 Section 5.
 Notice of Meetings: The President of the Association shall see that each Governor is given notice of the place, day, and hour of every regular and special meeting of the Board of Governors.
-Such notice shall be delivered to their postal address as it stands in the records of the Association or by telephone.
+Such notice shall be emailed electronically or delivered to their postal address as it stands in the records of the Association or by telephone.
 Regular Board of Governors meetings shall require 5 days notice; special Board of Governors meetings shall require 3 days notice.

 Section 6.
 Quorum: A majority of the Board of Governors shall be necessary to constitute a quorum for transacting business.
 If a quorum is not present at a Board meeting, the presiding officer may set a date rescheduling the meeting within the next 10 days.
 Should there be business on the agenda of such a timely nature that action by the Board at a rescheduled meeting would be ineffective, then the Board of Governors meeting could, by consensus, be redefined as an Emergency Executive Committee meeting, if 3 of the 4 officers are present.

 Section 7.
 Attendance: At each meeting of the Board of Governors, the Secretary shall call roll and record those present and absent in the meeting minutes.